SahanAdikaram/Sahan-Adikaram/README.md

 Perception, network, and application layers are the three main components of the fundamental IoT-based healthcare architecture, which can be discussed in relation to the healthcare sector.

-## Perception, network, and application layers?
+## Perception, network, and application layers❔

 ### 1)	Perception layer (Sensing systems that collect data)